ctb/titus-blog/src/2015-3hr-remote-workshops.rst

   any special hardware or subscription fees, and it let us stream straight to YouTube.

+  Importantly, the four sites were participants in the Hangout, but anyone could watch the recording via YouTube.
+(The YouTube stream was about a minute behind, which means it's not that great for live viewing and interaction).

 * We had local room leaders!
 I didn't hear many questions forwarded up the line to Emily, but if there had been any, we had a local person in each room that was responsible for